FRBCesab/robinmap/README.md

 Please cite this package as:

-> Casajus Nicolas (2022) robinmap: World Map in Pacific Centered
+> Casajus Nicolas (2022) robinmap: World Map in Pacific-centered
 > Robinson Projection.
-R package version 0.0.0.9000.
+R package version 1.0.

 ## Code of Conduct